How to Run PPC Campaigns in Google Ads

 3. Website traffic: Get the right people to visit your site.
 You can increase your site visits with a bidding strategy that is customized to your campaign and reach new customers with relevant and dynamically generated headlines.

-AdWords also gives you the option of creating a campaign without a goal.
+Google Adds also gives you the option of creating a campaign without a goal.
 The option lets you create your campaign step-by-step without any goal guidance provided by the network.
-You can choose a goal later on, after you have created the campaign.
+You can choose a goal later, after you have created the campaign.

-Let’s select the ‘Website Traffic’ goal for the purpose of this guide.
+Let’s select the ‘Website Traffic’ goal for the purpose of this post.

 Enter setup details

-After selecting the goal, Google AdWords requires you to add details of the ways you’d like to reach your goal.
+After selecting the goal, Google Ads requires you to add details of how you’re going to reach your goal.
 The set-up details help customize your campaigns to focus on settings and features that help you get the user actions that are the most important to your business.

-You can now enter your business’ URL, and AdWords will generate keyword ideas when you are setting up your ad groups.
+You can now enter your business’ URL, and Google Ads will generate keyword ideas when you are setting up your ad groups.

 Select campaign name and networks